castelao/seabird/README.rst

 License
 -------

-``PyCNV`` is offered under the PSFL.
+``seabird`` is offered under the PSFL.
 I guess I need to put a link here?

 Authors
 -------